Godfrey & Kahn Updates

 Coronavirus legal considerations: It’s time to think aheadMarch 06, 2020

 While much remains unknown about the 2019 novel coronavirus (COVID-19), the virus is spreading human-to-human in mainland China, South Korea, Italy and Iran.
 More limited human-to-human transmissions have been reported in other countries, including the U.S. The first case of the coronavirus was reported in Wisconsin on Feb.
 5, 2020 and the first reported deaths in the U.S. were reported on Saturday.
 While employers have begun implementing measures to safeguard against the coronavirus, now is the time to think ahead and prepare for a potential impact on your workplace.

 Six coronavirus considerations for employers

 Employers should be thinking about the following when ramping up coronavirus precautions:

 2. Implementing flexible remote work policies, sick leave and sending employees home

-4. Requiring employee medical examinations
+4. Legality of employee medical examinations

 5. Disclosing of employees’ private information